dhvanisoni/Sentiment-Analysis-of-IMDb-Movie-Reviews/README.md

 # Sentiment Analysis of IMDb Movie Reviews

-Sentiment Analysis is an NLP application that identifies a text corpus’s emotional or sentimental tone or opinion.
-Usually, emotions or attitudes towards a topic can be positive, negative, or neutral.
-This makes sentiment analysis a text classification task.
-Examples of positive and negative expressions are:
-“I enjoyed the movie!” – Positive
-“It was the most terrible movie I have ever seen.” – Negative
+This project focuses on performing sentiment analysis on movie reviews to classify them as **positive**, **negative**, or **neutral**.
+The goal is to leverage machine learning and natural language processing (NLP) techniques to gain insights into customer sentiment based on their written reviews.

-The [IMDb moview reviews dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) sourced from Kaggle, comprises 50,000 records, half of which are positive and the other half negative. each consisting of two essential columns:
+The [dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) sourced from Kaggle, comprises 50,000 records, half of which are positive and the other half negative. each consisting of two essential columns:
-- Review: Textual content of individual reviews.
-- Sentiment: Label of each review, categorized as either "positive" or "negative.“

 ### 🚀 Steps Followed:

-1. Getting and Loading the Dataset
-2. Text Processing
+1. Text Processing
-3. Model Building
+2. Model Building
-4. Hyperparameter Tunining
+3. Hyperparameter Tunining
-5. Model Evaluation and Comparision
+4. Model Evaluation and Comparision
-6. Model Improvment
+5. Model Improvment

 ### Model Architectures